Enterprise Data & Automation

 1. Completeness of vision within test data

-In addition to utilities for generation, masking and virtualisation, Test Data Automation offers an extensive range of integrated test data “activities”.
+In addition to utilities for generation, masking and virtualisation, Enterprise Test Data offers an extensive range of integrated test data “activities”.
 These fulfil the array of activities and use cases that make up an effective test data strategy, allowing you to understand, find, make, mask, and allocate data.
 This range of these activities is indicated in the diagram above.

 Screenshot 2023-11-08 171123